Sourcemap Explorer

 How to extract package.json files from a sourcemap

 Sourcemaps often include `node_modules/<pkg>/package.json` as a source file — especially when the bundler does module resolution at compile time.
-Each one is a structured, ready-to-parse manifest: name, version, dependencies, engines.
+Each one is a structured, ready-to-parse manifest: name, version, dependencies, engines, exports map, side-effects flag.
+Extracting them is essentially trivial JavaScript, and the resulting dataset is the closest thing to a lockfile you can derive from a deployed site.

 Background

 A `package.json` inside a sourcemap is a peculiar artifact.
 It's the literal manifest of the bundled version of a library — the same file you'd find in `node_modules/<pkg>/package.json` on the author's machine at build time.
-For popular packages (React, Vue, Next.js) it includes the `version`, `main`, `exports`, `dependencies`, `devDependencies`, `peerDependencies`, `engines` and `sideEffects` fields.
-That's more information than you could reasonably extract any other way.
-Extracting them is mechanical: iterate `sources[]`, filter entries matching `package.json`, JSON.parse the matching `sourcesContent[]`.
-The whole pipeline is 15 lines of Node.js.
+For popular packages (React, Vue, Next.js, lodash, the Radix primitives, Tailwind) it includes the `name`, `version`, `main`, `module`, `exports`, `dependencies`, `devDependencies`, `peerDependencies`, `engines`, `sideEffects`, `repository` and (on packages that ship them) `keywords` and `funding` fields.
+That's more information than you could reasonably extract any other way from a deployed bundle.

 Why this matters

-`package.json` files tell you not just what version of a library is running, but what it expects of its environment (`engines`), what it depends on (`dependencies`), and often what the author of the site explicitly chose (`sideEffects`, `exports`).
-Aggregating them across a site's sourcemaps gives you a lockfile-quality view of the bundled ecosystem.
+`package.json` files tell you not just what version of a library is running, but what it expects of its environment (`engines`), what it depends on (`dependencies`, `peerDependencies`), what shape it exposes (`exports`, `main`, `module`), and often what the author of the site explicitly chose (`sideEffects`, `bin`, `funding`).
+Aggregating them across a site's sourcemaps gives you a lockfile-quality view of the bundled ecosystem — the same kind of dataset you would assemble by hand from a project's `pnpm-lock.yaml` or `yarn.lock`, except derived from a deployed bundle rather than from source-control access.

 Prerequisites